What is Snowflake

 What is Snowflake Used For?

-Data Ingestion
+• Data Ingestion

 Structured and semi-structured data gets streamed into the business from various sources.
 Data ingestion at a considerable speed can be a hectic task because of the influx of data.
 Data sets that need continuous ELT or ETL of the data are also becoming challenging.

-Machine Learning
+• Machine Learning

 Apache Spark can be utilized as well as directly integrated with this platform.
 This helps quickly prepare data and build Machine Learning models.
-It supports programming languages like Python, Java, C++ and R.
+It supports programming languages like Python, Java, C++, and R.

-Data Security & Governance
+• Data Security & Governance

-Data security and governance play an important role around a company's sensitive data.
+Data security and governance play an important role in a company's sensitive data.
 It can be challenging and cumbersome to safeguard the data from internal and external data breaches with a traditional data warehouse.
 This platform supports unprecedented connectivity with many third-party data governance tools.
 These include Collibra, Immuta, Informatica and others.
 It helps in protecting the data and inserts data access controls with policies.

-How does Snowflake Work?
+How Snowflake works

 Related Article- What Is Google Cloud Platform